 Sustainable Development Committee Structure

 The Sustainable Development Committee is chaired by the Chairman of the Board, with the President serving as the Managing Representative.
-Vice Presidents, Assistant Vice Presidents, and plant manag ers and above serve as committee members.
+Vice Presidents, Assistant Vice Presidents, and plant managers and above serve as committee members.
 The Corporate Services Department acts as the Executive Secretary, responsible for coordinating related tasks.
-The committee convenes regularly, with two meetings held in 2023, to collectively review the core operational capabilities of the Company and establish short, medium, and long-term sustainable development goals.
+The committee convenes regularly, with two meetings held in 2024, to collectively review the core operational capabilities of the Company and establish short, medium, and long-term sustainable development goals.

 Sustainability Policy